sshyam-gupta/react-datamaps-india/README.md

 Bihar
 Chandigarh
 Chhattisgarh
-Dadara & Nagar Haveli
-Daman & Diu
+Dadra and Nagar Haveli and Daman and Diu
 Delhi
 Goa
 Gujarat